bsherman/ublue-custom/README.md

 - Flatpaks
     - This image does not actually change Fedora flatpak application defaults, but suggests changing them
-        - Silverblue (Kinoite, Sericea, etc) by default, only come with the "fedora" flatpak remote pre-installed, and the Gnome apps which come on Silverblue are installed from that location
+        - Silverblue (Kinoite, etc) by default, only come with the "fedora" flatpak remote pre-installed, and the Gnome apps which come on Silverblue are installed from that location
     - I suggest using the included `just setup-flatpak-repos` command to remove the `fedora` flatpak remote (and all apps from it) and setup the `flathub` remote (see below)
     - Then run `just install-apps-gnome` to install the now missing apps (plus a few nice extras)
     - Run `just` recipe with `-n` for a dry-run, eg: `just -n install-apps-creative`